 In Ontario, when it comes to considering arrangements for child custody, parents have two options to choose from: joint custody and sole custody.
 Each option offers different advantages and disadvantages that should be weighed carefully so that families can make an informed decision as to which arrangement might work best for them.
-This post outlines the upsides and downsides of both joint and sole custody so readers can make the best choice for their needs.
+This post outlines the upsides and downsides of both joint and sole custody so readers can make the best choice for their needs, especially during or after a divorce or separation.

 Joint Custody